stephan-hof/pyrocksdb/docs/api/interfaces.rst

         Three-way comparison.

-        :param string a: First field to compare
+        :param bytes a: First field to compare
-        :param string b: Second field to compare
+        :param bytes b: Second field to compare
         :returns: * -1 if a < b
                   * 0 if a == b
                   * 1 if a > b